 Eviction filings in Bridgeport, CT (Fairfield County) fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
 These eviction protections expired on June 30, 2021.

 More detail on eviction protections in Connecticut can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Bridgeport were slightly below average in January, February, and March of 2020.1 Filings dropped precipitously in April and have remained below historical averages.
+Eviction filings in Bridgeport were slightly below average in January, February, and March of 2020.1 Filings dropped precipitously in April 2020.